Can Stress Cause an Eye Stroke?

 Bottom Line

-Tension on its own rarely causes a sudden blockage in vessels supplying retina for someone otherwise healthy.
-Yet, it can contribute to a combination of underlying factors that increase likelihood of such an event.
-Think of it as one piece in a larger puzzle—not the only factor, but one within your control.
+Tension by itself rarely leads to a sudden obstruction within vessels supplying retina for someone otherwise feeling fine.
+Still, it can add to a mix of underlying influences that raise chances of such an episode.
+Picture it as one element within a bigger puzzle—not sole driver, yet one factor fully within personal control.

 Greater danger comes from ignoring warning signs.
 Abrupt loss of vision in one eye—regardless of stress level—should be treated as an urgent situation.
 Eyes, like brain and heart, depend on steady circulation.
 Once flow is interrupted, every minute matters.